 Upon acceptance, a non-refundable enrollment deposit is due: Children’s House $675, Elementary $675, to reserve placement in the fall cohort.

 Financial Commitment Policy

 Enrollment at Spruce Tree requires that parents and/or legal guardians assume financial responsibility for student tuition and fees as outlined in this Financial Commitment Policy.
-Enrollment deposits are due May 15 (due to COVID-19 closure, typical due date is April 15) for the upcoming fall school year or upon acceptance and are not refundable.
+Enrollment deposits are due April 15 or upon acceptance for the upcoming fall school year and are non-refundable.
 Enrollment deposits do not replace any one month’s tuition and are not applied toward future month’s tuition; the amount is a portion of your annual commitment, due prior to your child’s start date.
 If a family decides to forego placement and defer enrollment for longer than the allowable deferral time frame, the student will be placed in the Wait Pool.
 Enrollment deposits are eligible to roll for the current school year, but can not be applied as payment for the enrollment deposit for the following school year.

-School holidays, professional development in-service days, closures for inclement weather, absences for inclement weather choice, family vacations, student sick days, and mandated school closures for declared state and/or national emergencies, and school closures due to damage related to natural disasters are not refunded, pro-rated and/or discounted.
+School holidays, professional development in-service days, closures for inclement weather, absences for inclement weather choice, family vacations, student sick days, and mandated school closures for declared state and/or national emergencies, including during a pandemic, and school closures due to damage related to natural disasters are not refunded, pro-rated and/or discounted.